Master and seniors international jiu-jitsu championship

-The Master international jiu-jitsu championship is a contest realized annually since 1996, in Tijuca Tênis Clube, in Rio de Janeiro.
+The Master international jiu-jitsu championship (Brazilian Portuguese: Campeonato Internacional de Master & Seniors) is a contest realized annually since 1996, in Tijuca Tênis Clube, in Rio de Janeiro.
 The event is open to all society.
-According to CBJJ, "the main goal is to stimulate elders athletes, in a specific contest, restoring the image of this sport which, when well taught, is very valuable in education, graduating men with moral characters".
+According to CBJJ, "the main goal is to stimulate elder athletes, in a specific contest, restoring the image of this sport which, when well taught, is very valuable in education, graduating men with moral characters".

 Categories

 Belts: Blue, Purple, Brown, Black, - Male and female.

 The age is evaluated as the one the athlete completes in the year of the contest.